Excision-Mail/Excision-Mail/README.md

   * 1 core
   * 1GB RAM
   * 2GB Swap

-## Prerequisites and Installation
-See [INSTALLATION.md](INSTALLATION.md) for a simple installation covering the common use cases.
-For more complex installations, visit the website [Excision Mail](https://excision.bsd.ac)

 ## Contact and support
 The primary mode of contact for reporting bugs and getting support is through GitHub.